Fr\'echet Modules and Descent: Spaces of Functions

 \section{Spaces of Functions}

 In this section, we use the previous results to study rings of analytic functions and their modules on Stein spaces over Banach rings $R$.
 As usual, ``affine" spaces are considered as the opposite category of commutative, associative, unital ring objects over $\ttInd(\ttBan_{R})$.
 As these form a huge category, one often wants to do geometry with a more manageable class of objects.
-Although we will not be precise here, one could define Stein algebras as limits of a sequence $\cdots \to A_3 \to A_2\to A_1$ where the $A_i$ are quotients of Banach disk algebras by finitely generated ideals which are flat over $R$, and the morphisms are ring homomorphisms over $R$ in $\ttInd(\ttBan_{R})$ which are injective, homotopy epimorphisms, nuclear, non-expanding, and dense.
+One can define define Stein algebras over $R$ as limits of a sequence $\cdots \to A_3 \to A_2\to A_1$ where the $A_i$ are quotients of Banach disk algebras by finitely generated closed ideals such that $A_i$ are flat over $R$, and the morphisms are ring homomorphisms over $R$ in $\ttInd(\ttBan_{R})$ which are injective, homotopy epimorphisms, nuclear, non-expanding, and dense.
+These requirements were chosen based on the properties of the natural maps on poly-disk or Tate algebras thought of as restrictions of functions from bigger radius to smaller.
+This definition is motivated by local models in complex analytic geometry together with properties of functions on open polydisks along with their usual structure as Fr\'{e}chet algebras.
 Similarly, dagger algebras over $R$ are defined as colimits of systems made up of the same type of morphisms $A_1 \to A_2 \to A_3 \to \cdots$.
 These limits and colimits take place in $\ttInd(\ttBan_{R})$.
 In this section we focus on limits of colimits of canonical maps of disk algebras, without quotienting by any ideals.
 It may be interesting to extend these results to more general contexts to develop a complete theory.

 \begin{defn} The analytic functions on $n$-dimensional affine space over $R$ are defined by

 Similarly, given an $n$-tuple of positive real numbers $r=(r_1, \dots, r_n)$ the $n$-dimensional open disk with multi-radius $r$ is defined by